Culture of Jharkhand: Paintings

-Sahrai painting is performed during the Sohrai festival.
+Sohrai painting is performed during the Sohrai festival.
 Various designs are painted in courtyards and on walls.

 Tattoo

 The local tattoo tradition of Godna is an essential part of local tradition.

 Cinema

 Jharkhand produces many films in regional languages, including Nagpuri, Khortha, Santali, Ho, and Kurukh.
 The first feature film of Jharkhand was Aakarant, made under the banner of Drishyantar International in 1988.
 The first Nagpuri film was Sona Kar Nagpur (1994), produced and directed by Dhananjay Nath Tiwari.